MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis: Case Studies

-\textbf{Formulation:} Following the general protocol in Figure \ref{fig:margin}, the domain is defined as the complete dataset, along with labels if available.
-Since this analysis does not rely on pre-trained models, we construct the neighborhood graph based on conventional metrics, e.g. Euclidean distance.
-Inspired by \cite{kim2016examples}, we define the following explanation function: For each sample $\mathbf{x}_i$, we remove the chosen sample and all its connected neighbors from the graph to construct the set $\bar{\mathcal{X}} = \{\mathbf{x}_j, j \notin ( i \cup \mathcal{N}_i)\}$, and estimate the function at the $i^{th}$ node as $f(i) = \mbox{MMD}(\bar{\mathcal{X}}$,$\bar{\mathcal{X}} \cup \mathbf{x}_i$).
 In cases of labeled datasets, the kernel density estimates for the MMD computation are obtained using only samples belonging to the same class.
 We refer to these two cases as \textit{global} (unlabeled case) and \textit{local} (labeled case) respectively.
 The hypothesis is that the regions of criticisms will tend to produce highly varying MMD scores, thereby producing high frequency content, and hence will be associated with high MARGIN scores.
 Conversely, we find that the samples with low MARGIN scores correspond to prototypes since they lie in regions of strong agreement of MMD scores.
 More specifically, we consider all samples with low MARGIN scores (within a threshold) as prototypes, and rank them by their actual function values.
-In contrast to the greedy inference approach in \cite{kim2016examples} that estimates prototypes and criticisms separately, they are inferred jointly in our case.
+In contrast to the greedy inference approach in \citep{kim2016examples} that estimates prototypes and criticisms separately, they are inferred jointly in our case.

-\textbf{Experiment Setup and Results:} We evaluate the effectiveness of the chosen samples through predictive modeling experiments.
+\textbf{Experiment Setup and Results:} We evaluate the effectiveness of the chosen samples through predictive modeling experiments with the idea that the most helpful samples should result in a good classifier, whereas a the most unhelpful/confusing samples should result in a poor classifier.
+In other words, we evaluate how well a classifier can generalize when trained only using criticisms or prototypes.
 We use the USPS handwritten digits data for this experiment, which consists of 9,298 images belonging to 10 classes.
 We use a standard train/test split for this dataset, with 7,291 training samples and the rest for testing.
-For fair comparisons with \cite{kim2016examples}, we use a simple 1-nearest neighbor classifier.
+For fair comparisons with \citep{kim2016examples}, we use a simple 1-nearest neighbor classifier.
 As described earlier, we consider both unsupervised (\textit{global}) and supervised (\textit{local}) variants of our explanation function for sample selection.